Exohayvan/Crypto-Seed-Project/README.md

 ### Operating Systems list
 Systems are listed as "OS" and "Build Status". <br /> Build status are "passing"/"processing"/"failed"/"untested". <br />
 If missing one you use please reach out on discord!

-Status is based of of the latest "<a href="https://github.com/Exohayvan/Crypto-Seed-Project/releases/tag/stable">stable</a>" build. (currenly this is just based off of the last build since there is no stable builds yet.) <br />
+Status is based of of the latest build.
-(Check out theses builds as well! <a href="https://github.com/Exohayvan/Crypto-Seed-Project/releases/tag/alpha">alpha</a>, <a href="https://github.com/Exohayvan/Crypto-Seed-Project/releases/tag/beta">beta</a>)

 ![Ubuntu][ubuntu-shield]![Build][passing]